sharpie78/nova/docs/dev_readme.md

 ---

 ## 📎 Tips

-- Stash/backup Tauri-related files before switching branches
+- backup Tauri-related files before switching branches.
-- Treat `nova-dev` as the main development workspace, and create new features/fixes in sub-branches
+- Treat `nova-dev` as the main development workspace, and create new features/fixes in sub-branches.
-- Keep `main` clean for end users
+- Keep `main` clean for end users.
-- Document any ignored files here or in the main README
+- Document any ignored files here or in the main README.